 - Air dry your breasts after every feeding, this will prevent them from becoming dry and cracked.
-Your own breast milk rubbed into your nipples can also keep them soft and supple.
+Your own breast milk, rubbed into your nipples, can help to keep them soft, supple and bacteria free.

 - Good, accurate information on breastfeeding.

-- Having a positive outlook and attitude.
-You can do this!
+- A positive outlook and attitude.

-- Invest in a hospital grade double action electric breast pump.
-Or hire one.
+Invest in a good breast pump.

-Preparing for breastfeeding
+Preparing for Breastfeeding

 - Mentally prepare yourself.
-Your baby might need to feed every two hours and each feeding can last up to 40 minutes.
+Your baby might need to feed every two hours, and each feeding can last up to 40 minutes.

-- Preparing your breasts.
 If you develop sensitive nipples, you can start to use pure lanolin moisturizers.
 This will also keep your breasts supple and prevent them from

-- Breastfeeding diet preparation.
+Breastfeeding diet preparation.